microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/58.teams-file-upload/README.md

 ### Interacting with the bot

 If you send a message to the bot it will respond with a card that will prompt you to upload a file.
-The file that's being uploaded is the `teams-logo.pgn` in the `Files` directory in this sample.
+The file that's being uploaded is the `teams-logo.png` in the `Files` directory in this sample.
 You can message the bot again to receive another prompt.